greg-raven/Impeachment-Chronicles/_posts/2020-02-05-trumps-latest-travel-ban-is-an-attack-on-africans.md

 ---
-title: 'Trump's latest travel ban is an attack on Africans'
+title: "Trump's latest travel ban is an attack on Africans"
 layout: post
 author:
 - Opal Tometi